lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_dplyr_join.md

 The argument `y` specifies the data frame from which to find data to add to `nutrients`.
 You can specify `x` as the data frame to act on, which would be `nutrients`, but we have passed it via `%>%` instead.
 The last argument, `by`, specifies which columns to join by - i.e., the keys.
 The default is to do a natural join, which means that the function will use all columns that are present in both data frames.

-Let's explore the the `by` argument a bit further.
+Let's explore the `by` argument a bit further.
 What happens if we do a left join using only one of the `by` variables specified above, e.g., `Treatment`?
 What has happened to give the results below?

 ```r